Approximate Graph Colouring and the Crystal with a Hollow Shadow: Introduction

 \section{Introduction}

 The \emph{approximate graph colouring} problem (AGC) consists in finding a $d$-colouring of a given $c$-colourable graph, where $3\leq c\leq d$.
 There is a huge gap in our understanding of this problem.
-For an $n$-vertex graph and $c=3$, the currently best-known polynomial-time algorithm of Kawarabayashi and Thorup~\cite{KT17} finds a $d$-colouring with $d=O(n^{0.19996})$, building on a long line of works started by Wigderson~\cite{Wigderson83:jacm}.
+For an $n$-vertex graph and $c=3$, the best known polynomial-time algorithm of Kawarabayashi, Thorup, and Yoneda~\cite{KawarabayashiTY24} finds a $d$-colouring with $d=\tilde O(n^{0.19747})$, building on a long line of works started by Wigderson~\cite{Wigderson83:jacm}.
 It was conjectured by Garey and Johnson~\cite{GJ76} that the problem is NP-hard for any fixed constants $3\leq c\leq d$ even in the decision variant: Given a graph, output $\YES$ if it is $c$-colourable and output $\NO$ if it is not $d$-colourable.

 For $c=d$, the problem becomes the classic $c$-colouring problem, which appeared on Karp's original list of $21$ NP-complete problems~\cite{Karp72}.
 The case $c=3$, $d=4$ was only proved to be NP-hard in 2000 by Khanna, Linial, and Safra~\cite{KhannaLS00} (and a simpler proof was given by Guruswami and Khanna in~\cite{GK04}); more generally, \cite{KhannaLS00} showed hardness of the case $d=c+2\floor{c/3}-1$.
 This was improved to $d=2c-2$ in 2016 by Brakensiek and Guruswami~\cite{BrakensiekG16}, and recently to $d=2c-1$ by Barto, Bul\'in, Krokhin, and Opr\v{s}al~\cite{BBKO21}.
 In particular, this last result implies hardness of the case $c=3$, $d=5$; the complexity of the case $c=3$, $d=6$ is still open.
 Building on the work of Khot~\cite{Khot01} and Huang~\cite{Huang13}, Krokhin, Opr\v{s}al, Wrochna, and \v{Z}ivn\'{y} established NP-hardness for $d={c\choose\floor{c/2}}-1$ for $c\geq 4$ in~\cite{KOWZ22}.
 NP-hardness of AGC was established for all constants $3\leq c\leq d$ by Dinur, Mossel, and Regev in~\cite{Dinur09:sicomp} under a non-standard variant of the Unique Games Conjecture, by Guruswami and Sandeep in~\cite{GS20:icalp} under the $d$-to-1 conjecture~\cite{Khot02stoc} for any fixed $d$, and (an even stronger statement of distinguishing 3-colourability from not having an independent set of significant size) by Braverman, Khot, Lifshitz, and Minzer in~\cite{Braverman21:focs} under the rich $2$-to-$1$ conjecture of Braverman, Khot, and Minzer~\cite{Braverman21:itcs}.
+Conditional to suitable strengthened versions of the UGC, Dinur and Shinkar proved NP-hardness in a $4$ vs. superconstant regime in~\cite{dinur2010conditional}.